overturetool/overturetool.github.io/_netmeetings/Net-Meeting-95.md

 #### Removal of Components from the main build

 We have begun removing certain components from the Overture build.
 These components are not maintained by anyone and provide features that nobody uses.
 They also slow the build down.
 They are being migrated into stand-alone repositories in the overturetool GitHub org.
 So far, we have removed the ProB integration and the old GUI Builder (no relation to TempoUI).
-More may come.
+More may come (such as the new pretty printer and the test framework).